slabbi/Z80-CPU-Tester/README.md

 The project uses [KiCAD](https://www.kicad.org/) and [zmac](http://48k.ca/zmac.html).

-## Sub-projects

-The repository has been divided into several sub-projects.

-The required hardware files can be found in the HARDWARE folder.

-The required firmware is stored in the SOFTWARE folder.

 ## Examples

 Zilog Z84C0020PEC from a Chinese marketplace.
 It is a U880 (running with 10 MHz):